What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 Antreas Koutis, Financer

-The majority of employees don't get recognized even once a month according to a Gallup poll.
-Recognition is most effective when the accomplishment or contribution is still current and fresh.
-Rewarding employees, quarterly makes some impact, but it fails to make any positive impact throughout the weeks between the contribution and its award or recognition.
-If you reward employees in a timely manner the accolade becomes much more significant and effective.
+The majority of employees don't get recognized even once a month, according to a Gallup poll.
+The importance of recognition is most evident when the accomplishment or contribution is still current and fresh.
+Rewarding employees, quarterly, makes some impact, but it fails to make any positive impact throughout the weeks between the contribution and its award or recognition.
+If you reward and recognize employees in a timely manner, the accolade becomes much more significant and effective.
 People are more satisfied and more fulfilled when they earn their rewards.
+Proper recognition frequency is key to maintaining employee motivation and productivity.

 Stewart McGrenary, Freedom Mobiles